shengyuhao/DIVOTrack/README.md

 ![gt.gif](asset/gt.gif)

 ## <a id="des">Dataset Description</a>
-We collect data in 10 different real-world scenarios, named: `'Circle', 'Shop', 'Moving', 'Park', 'Ground', 'Gate1', 'Floor', 'Side', 'Square', 'Gate2'`.
+We collect data in 10 different real-world scenarios, named: `'Circle', 'Shop', 'Moving', 'Park', 'Ground', 'Gate1', 'Floor', 'Side', 'Square', and 'Gate2'`.
 All the sequences are captured by using 3 moving cameras: `'View1', 'View2', 'View3'` and are manually synchronized.

 In the old version, the corresponding scenarios named: `'circleRegion', 'innerShop', 'movingView', 'park', 'playground', 'shopFrontGate', 'shopSecondFloor', 'shopSideGate', 'shopSideSquare', 'southGate'`.
-The corresponding camera named: `'Drone', 'View1', 'View2'`.
+The corresponding camera is named: `'Drone', 'View1', 'View2'`.

 ### <a id="str">Dataset Structure</a>
-The structure of our dataset as:
+The structure of our dataset as follows:
 ```
 DIVOTrack
     └─────datasets